 History of the Project

-When I first became acquainted with the project in 2007, there were only five members, yet the World Families Network (WFN) already provided a hosted website full of information including a page for presentation of the test results and a Patriarchs' Page for posting member's pedigrees.
+When I first became acquainted with the project in 2007, there were only five members, yet the World Families Network (WFN) already provided a hosted website full of information including a Y-Results page for presentation of the test results and a Patriarchs' Page for posting member's pedigrees.
+(Unfortunately WFN has retired and these pages are no longer available.)
 At the time, the concept of DNA testing as an aid to genealogy was a curiosity to me, and I was a bit skeptical as to what could be accomplished by this trendy new idea.
-Nevertheless I persuaded my brother, a second cousin and two fourth cousins to have the y-chromosome test.
-To my amazement, the four of them were a perfect match at 37 y-markers!
+Nevertheless I persuaded my brother, a second cousin and two fourth cousins to have the Y-chromosome test.
+To my amazement, the four of them were a perfect match at 37 Y-STR values!
 That hooked me.
 Foreseeing the possibilities, I educated myself in the basics and volunteered for the job of administrator.

 When the membership rose to eighty in number, it became obvious that the job of administrator was more than one person could efficiently handle.
 The project needed new blood with innovative ideas and fresh enthusiasm.
 Fortunately Dr. Maurice Gleeson accepted the job as co-administrator in 2014, and he has proved to be the perfect choice.
 He is abreast of the latest developments in DNA testing and has the skill to effectively demystify the science to others.
 His involvement in a number of Irish surname projects has brought a needed dimension to the scope of the project.
 By creating our Project Blog and putting us on Facebook, he has attracted many new members, especially those interested in Irish Gleeson DNA.